Pro-Russians take control of Ukrainian troop carriers

 A spokesman for the pro-Russian separatists in Slaviansk said the Ukrainians had given up after talks.
 It was not clear whether there was any threat of force.

-Ukraine's defence minister, Myhailo Koval, was travelling to the Donetsk region to establish what is happening, deputy prime minister Vitaly Yarema told journalists in Kiev.
+Ukraine's defense minister, Myhailo Koval, was travelling to the Donetsk region to establish what is happening, deputy prime minister Vitaly Yarema told journalists in Kiev.

-"At the start there was information that the armoured personnel carriers entered the town within the framework of the counter-terrorist operation, but their subsequent fate ..."
+"At the start there was information that the armored personnel carriers entered the town within the framework of the counter-terrorist operation, but their subsequent fate ..."
 Yarema said without finishing his sentence.

 (Additional reporting by Gabriela Baczynska in Kramatorsk; Alessandra Prentice in Moscow; Pavel Polityuk and Conor Humphries in Kiev; Writing by Conor Humphries; Editing by Giles Elgood)